mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start_c.md

 ## Model Inference

-The model inference mainly includes the steps of input data, inference execution, and obtaining output, where the input data in this example is generated by random data, and finally the output result after execution of inference is printed.
+The model inference mainly includes the steps of input data, inference execution, and obtaining output, where the input data in this example is generated randomly, and finally the output result after execution of inference is printed.

 ```c
   // Get Inputs